isomerpages/moe-tampinespri/_for-parents/Assessment Information 2023.md

 Kindly take note of the following assessment details:

-1. P1 &amp; P2 students do not sit for Weighted Assessment (WA) or End-of-Year Examinations.
+1.P1 &amp; P2 students do not sit for Weighted Assessment (WA) or End-of-Year Examinations.
 Termly reviews and performance tasks (NWA) will be conducted formatively for these students throughout the academic year.

-3. Reviews and performance tasks (NWA) are also conducted throughout the academic year for P3 to P6 students.
+2.Reviews and performance tasks (NWA) are also conducted throughout the academic year for P3 to P6 students.
 More information on NWA &amp; WA will be provided in a separate PG memo through the Year Heads.

-5. There are no weightings for all reviews and performance tasks (NWA) conducted in school.
+3.There are no weightings for all reviews and performance tasks (NWA) conducted in school.

-7. WA denotes Weighted Assessment
+4.WA denotes Weighted Assessment
     NWA denotes Non-Weighted Assessment EYE denotes End-of-Year Examination
     PSLE denotes Primary School Leaving Examination